junxit/us-congress-bills-115/metadata.md

 - 2017-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4831-4832)
 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-168, Part I.
 - 2017-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-168, Part I.
+- 2017-06-13 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.